Financial Opportunity Center

 If you want to get ahead, but aren’t sure where to begin, let the Financial Opportunity Center at Great Lakes Community Action Partnership help move you to where you want to be.
 The Financial Opportunity Center will work with you on a one-on-one basis to learn about your needs, your ambitions and how we can work together to achieve your goals.

-Mortgage help available for Sandusky County residents through the FOC
+Mortgage help available through the FOC

 What can the FOC do for you?